drussellmrichie/uconn_jterm_python_workshops/python-data-analysis/readme.md

 **These materials are still a work-in-progress!
 Materials may change without notice (at least until the beginning of J-Term 2017)**

 `Python Data Analysis Tutorial.ipynb` is the Jupyter Notebook in which the data analysis tutorial will be conducted.
+The notebook should take under 1.5 hours to deliver orally (~1h 23m by RR's timing).

 Note: Notebook(s) were developed in a dark jupyter notebook theme.
 Hence, viewing them in the default, white/bright theme will make some things and particularly visualizations difficult or outright impossible to decipher.